kabirbatradev/anki-chinese-flashcard-generator/README.md

 - Uses genanki library to package decks of cards into an anki package.

 ## How to use:
-1. Use the website! (under construction)
+1. Check out the website at https://kabirbatradev.github.io/anki-chinese-flashcard-generator/

 If you enjoyed using this or have feature requests, feel free to [email me](mailto:kabirbatraa@gmail.com).